wiicode/cybersecurity-framework/bronze-training/joiners-leavers-movers/joiners-sample-checklist.md

     - Remove unused Dock items.

 # New Windows Device using Azure AD Join
-Note: Windows Devices are best managed through MDM which supports Group Policy Administration templates.
+> Windows Devices are best managed through MDM which supports Group Policy Administration templates and Windows Autopilot.
+{.is-warning}

 1. Verify system is Windows 10 (or 11) Pro/Business.
 2. If asked during initial setup "Set up for an organization"